benjiyamin/benjiyamin.github.io/_posts/2016-12-24-subjectivity-out-of-politics.md

 push to abolish it.
 Watching Fox News and CNN debates on the subject usually consists of pundits agreeing or disagreeing over the general premise:

-> If elections are purely decided by popular vote, States with higher populations have too much say over States with lower populations.
+> If elections are purely decided by popular vote, states with higher populations have too much say over states with lower populations.

 Now, I see where the logic of this comes in.
 I think most people do.

 However, let's pretend for a second that the opposite side of the population spectrum was our current system.
-Let's say the candidate upon winning a State got exactly 1 out of 51 votes; majority rules (can't forgot about D.C.).
-We would most definetely all agree that would take way too much power from each individual voter!
+Let's say the candidate upon winning a state got exactly 1 out of 51 votes; majority rules (can't forgot about D.C.).
+We would most definitely all agree that would take way too much power from each individual voter!

 This is one of the main reasons supporters are concluding that our Electoral College system, which is somewhere in the middle of these two sides, is the best choice.

 The problem with this is that there's no way to objectively create "fair" numbers that give the "correct" amount of representation for either side.
-Depending on your view, either the States or the population hubs have too much power.
+Depending on your view, either the states or the population hubs have too much power.

 The numbers we have today are based off the number of senators and representatives in its U.S. Congressional delegation.
 It's political voodoo.
 How do we determine that the two votes per state that we weigh in with the population-based votes